GoDaddy review 2021 and experiences: Description, Pricing, User Reviews

 - 100 input processes

-However, it should be positively emphasized that scalability of the performance is basically guaranteed.
+However, it should be positively emphasized that scalability of the performance is guaranteed.
 This includes, for example, adjusting the CPU and RAM as needed, but it is associated with a surcharge.
-In this context, the provider’s remark that those who do not like the performance should switch to business hosting seems really casual.
+In this context, the provider’s remark that those who do not like the performance should switch to business hosting seems casual.

 Data security and customer service